Town Resources

 They also offer Centers of Excellence - Addiction and Child & Adolescent Services and Foster Care Programs.

 Through a grant, Wheeler had a dedicated Community Health Outreach Coordinator for Southington.
-That position is not currently filled.

 Phone: 888-793-3500